-There are three distinctive restaurants: Mare for classic Italian with performances by mariachi bands and Garifuna dancers, seafood on the beach at Gauguin Grill, and traditional Belizean at Auntie Luba’s Kitchen.
+There are three distinctive restaurants: Mare for classic Italian with performances, seafood on the beach at Gauguin Grill, and traditional Belizean at Auntie Luba’s Kitchen.
 It’s not the only indulgence, however, as guests can also visit a jaguar preserve, check out the ancient Maya architecture, zipline, and horseback ride through orchards.

 Best Spa: Marriott Puerto Vallarta Resort & Spa, Mexico